-Each narrator speaks from a particular point of view connected to their local historical and cultural conditions, choosing the ways in which they direct themselves to the world.
-Each term thus contains extratextual fields of reference, which are made visible in order to disrupt the existing dominant discourse in contemporary art.
+The referential fields (Historicisation, Subjectivisation, Geopolitics I, Geopolitics II, Constituencies, Commons, and Other Institutionality) met the need for discussions that addressed various localities and temporalities.
+Contemporary art contains a variety of social, historical, cultural and political references that exist as referential fields outside the focal ideas, concepts, and artworks themselves.
+These references also condition the form and practice of artistic production.
+Since each narrator spoke from a particular point of view connected to their local historical and cultural conditions, choosing the ways in which they direct themselves to the world, thus each term contains extratextual fields of reference, which are made visible in order to disrupt the existing dominant discourse in contemporary art.
 As a consequence, both the structures and semantics of these fields are subject to certain deformations.
 Each term may be connected to any other in an unpredicted manner, often surpassing cultural and geopolitical borders in order to form new contexts, which nevertheless include, and depend on, the very function these fields have within the structure of the dominant art world.
 This function provides the background against which the restructuring may take place.

 One of the most significant processes undertaken by the method proposed by the Glossary of Common Knowledge is a shift from the act of selection to the act of combination, resulting in an intratextual crossing of cultural boundaries.
-This may be visible in a proposition of artistic neologisms (creleasure), neologisms from critical theory (heterochronia), culture-specific terms (kapwa and travesti).
-Throughout this process, the lexical meaning of a particular word fades out and a new meaning fades in, although without the loss of the original meaning.
-Another level of relationships is to be seen in the organization of specific semantic demarcations within the text, which give rise to intratextual fields of reference.
+This may be especially visible in a proposition of artistic neologisms (creleasure), neologisms from critical theory (heterochronia), culture-specific terms (kapwa, ñande/ore, travesti).
+Throughout this process, the lexical meaning of a particular existing word also fades out and a new meaning fades in, although without the loss of the original meaning.
+Another level of relationships is to be seen in the organisation of specific semantic demarcations within the text, which give rise to intratextual fields of reference.